fatih/subvim/README.md

 # Vim Awesome

 Customized to be awesome by default.
-Improved to be used on Mac OS X. All vim plugins are added as a git submodule.
+It is improved to be used on Mac OS X and MacVim.
+All vim plugins are added as a git submodule.

 If used with MacVim you will get SublimeText-like shortcuts:

+* `cmd + p` -> go to anything (via [ctrlp.vim](https://github.com/kien/ctrlp.vim) plugin)
 * `cmd + z` -> undo
 * `cmd + shift + z` -> redo
 * `cmd + [` -> indent